victorliu5296/math-notes/source/content/posts/Overview of Modern Mathematics.md

    - **Core Ideas**: Algebra is the study of structures, relations, and operations.
 Modern algebra extends classical algebraic concepts into abstract settings, including:
      - **Groups, Rings, and Fields**: These are fundamental algebraic structures.
 Groups deal with symmetries, rings extend groups with additional operations like multiplication, and fields are rings where division is possible (except by zero).
      - **Linear Algebra**: Focuses on vector spaces and linear mappings between them.
 It forms the backbone of many mathematical and scientific disciplines.
+       - **Multilinear Algebra**: Extends linear algebra to higher-dimensional multilinear spaces and mappings, called tensors.
+It is often grouped with tensor calculus.
      - **Abstract Algebra**: The generalization of classical algebraic operations and structures, dealing with more abstract systems like modules, lattices, and algebras over fields.

    - **Connections**: